18th Street Commons

 West Village is home to 336 students, who live in double and single rooms joined together to form suites with semi-private baths.
 There are seven buildings (Aspen, Hawthorn, Laurel, Linden, Elm, Tamarack and Willow) that each house 48 students.
 Five of the residence halls are LEED-certified green buildings.
 Classrooms are located in the lower level of each building.

-Room sizes vary, and rooms include a bed, desk, chair and dresser for each resident.
+Room sizes vary, but all rooms include a bed, dresser, desk and chair for each resident.
 There are lounges, laundry rooms, bike storage rooms and kitchenettes.
 Amenities include Wi-Fi, air conditioning and cable.

 Built in 2007 and 2008, these units are located between the Degenstein Campus Center and West Hall.

-The institute serves as the nucleus of a vibrant community of published writers and gives students a space to connect and unwind.
+The institute serves as the nucleus of a vibrant community of published writers, and offers students a space to connect and unwind.
 The building, which was renovated in 2010, houses faculty offices, classrooms designed for writing workshops, conference spaces and a library.